mittwald/cli/README.md

 ```
 USAGE
-  $ mw app download [INSTALLATION-ID] --target <value> [-q] [--ssh-user <value>] [--dry-run] [--delete]
+  $ mw app download [INSTALLATION-ID] --target <value> [-q] [--ssh-user <value>] [--ssh-identity-file <value>]
+    [--dry-run] [--delete]

 ARGUMENTS
   INSTALLATION-ID  ID or short ID of an app installation; this argument is optional if a default app installation is set
                    in the context

 FLAGS
   -q, --quiet                      suppress process output and only display a machine-readable summary.
       --delete                     delete local files that are not present on the server
       --dry-run                    do not actually download the app installation
+      --ssh-identity-file=<value>  the SSH identity file (private key) to use for public key authentication.
       --ssh-user=<value>           override the SSH user to connect with; if omitted, your own user will be used
       --target=<value>             (required) target directory to download the app installation to

 DESCRIPTION
   Download the filesystem of an app within a project to your local machine